pyuvaraj37/vitis_tutorial/README.md

 Only builds the host program.

+## Config File
+The config file **config.cfg** is 1 of 2 ways to control how the Vitis compiler syntheisizes the kernel to hardware.
+For example the connectivity of the FPGA design can be specified.
+In this example, we show the vector memory buffers can be instaniated in HBM or DDR.
+Other configuration options can be found https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/v-General-Options.
+There are many options for profiling, debugging, etc.

+## HLS PRAGMAS
+The other way to control how the kernel is synthesized to hardware is using HLS PRAGMAS (#pragma), these commands are placed within the kernel HLS code.
+In this example we use only a 2 different types of pragmas.
+One is an INTERFACE pragma that specify the a, b, and c ports as AXI master ports.
+The AXI protocol is a standard and can be read about more https://support.xilinx.com/s/article/1053914?language=en_US.
+The other pragma used is the UNROLL pragma.
+A common technique in software is to unroll loops to perform more computation per iteration.
+Thhe UNROLL pragma acheives something similar, by adding more hardware units to perform the computation in parallel.
+As you might expect this pragma is limited by loop dependencies.
+The UNROLL pragma can also take in parameters such as factor which specifies the amount of unrolling to perform.
+For example some extremely large loops cannot be unrolled fully since there will be a physical resource limitation.
+Try different unroll factors to see the changes in performance.

 ## More Info & Tips

 The build folder will have a report for the synthesized kernel.
 There you can see the latency and resource utilization of the kernel.

 If you're using git, clean the project before commiting the changes also look for hidden folders **.run** and **.ipcache** these folders will get very large and cause issues pushing your repo.
+Some bitstreams (.xclbin) files will get too large for Git.

 If you notice a hw compile is taking a long(er) time, try a sw_emu or hw_emu to see if there are any errors.
 Sometimes when synthezing for hw the software overlooks syntax errors.

 If integrating Verilog/VHDL designs with your HLS design, you can only perform hw_emu and hw runs.

+A powerful tool to use for HW synthesis is TMUX https://www.redhat.com/sysadmin/introduction-tmux-linux.
+Sometime HW synthesis can take multiple hours, and maintaining a ssh command for an extended period of time can be difficult.
+So you can use tmux to allow the synthesis continue without an SSH connection.
+The job can be disowned as well, but TMUX is prefereable as you can reconnect to the tmux session to check the progress easily.